tecc/gipc/examples/sync/README.md

 This example shows how you can go about implementing a _synchronous_ listener and connection using gipc.

-Note that listeners are recommended to use the asynchronous library instead.
+Note that listeners are recommended to use the [`async-tokio`](../async-tokio) implementation instead.

 ## Run this example